xyzjesper/LinkRouter/README.md

 ##  Contact

-For questions or support, please reach out via discord at **mxritzdev**
+For questions or support, please reach out via discord at **xyzjesper** (or mxritzdev as the original Author)